When will I receive my property tax bill?

 Where can I find a definition for some of the terms on my tax bill?

 Is there a limit to the amount of property taxes I can pay when paying online?

-No. Our online payment system is equipped to accept all payments regardless of the amount of the payment.
-However, a limit of five accounts can be paid for at one time.
+No. Our online payment system is equipped to accept all payments regardless of the payment amount.
+However, a limit of five accounts can be paid at one time.

 Where do I mail my tax payment?

 Decatur, GA 30031-7004

 Can I pay with my bank’s online bill-pay feature?